cannc4/Siren/Readme.md

 ### 4. Pattern History

 This module stores the successfully compiled Tidal patterns to keep track of the running sequences.
+If you compile a pattern via CLI, you have to add `#sirenChan` parameter to the pattern to indicate it's slot in the module.
+(e.g `#sirenChan 1`)

 ### 5. Console

 This module serves as a CLI (Command-Line-Interface) to Haskell and SuperCollider.
+Compiles the selected text with `ctrl+enter`.

 ### 6. Globals

 There are two sections dedicated to appending and prepending to the running code. `ctrl+enter` activates the code and sections can be recalled by creating presets.
-Pressing `Rec` button saves the active modifiers. `shift+ click` clears the desired slot and `alt+ click` overwrites it.
+Pressing `Rec` button saves the active modifiers. `shift+click` clears the desired slot and `alt+click` overwrites it.
 These modifiers are applied to the patterns shown in the pattern history section (i.e. active patterns).
 Channels that you want to target can also be specified using the `channel` section in the submenu.
 Writing `1 2` will make the modifiers only affect the first two channels, `0` is a special case and means modifiers will be applied to all channels in the scene.
 Last row is the global parameter that can be dynamically added to the system.

 ### 7. Config Paths